How you manage and develop your agents has the greatest impact on their experience at work.

 And business leaders are noticing the inefficiencies in a broken training model.
 In fact, 61 percent of contact center leaders mark training their agents as their top investment priority for 2019.

 So, where’s the best place to invest that spend?
 Think contact center coaching methods with streamlined, in-line training for agents.
 Slip in-line feedback into your performance management plan and you’ll not only improve your agents’ performance, but you’ll identify areas for future development, too.
 In-line training and contextual feedback give you time to coach every, single day.
-And, when you use tools powered by A.I., you take back even more of your time.
 Nowadays, bots can scan interactions for triggers and words, serving you interactions that meet the criteria.
 So, you can jump in and leave your feedback comment-style in the interactions.
 Then, send interactions back to your agents for review.

 They get more meaningful feedback about specific moments in their interactions, and they can act on it immediately to improve performance.
 Plus, if you see agent KPIs trending down in certain areas, you can pop longer lessons in their queue for deeper growth and development.
 You’re spending time developing your agents where they need help, and you’re improving their performance by quickly squashing the chance of recurring mistakes.

 Create Individualized 30-60-and-90-day plans for your agents.

 Pick one goal for each timeframe, then map out what tasks and projects will help your agents meet it.
 Rally back together at the end of the 30, 60, and 90-day time periods to review your agents’ outcomes.
 Use that time to address performance metrics and spark conversations about long-term goals.